 - Transient students may register during general or late registration (refer to the current term schedule).

 - Is testing required for transient students taking classes at PHSC?

-- No placement test is required, but transient students must submit the appropriate transient student registration form from their home college as well as an application to PHSC.
-Transient students attending private schools or schools outside of Florida mush also have an updated Application for Admission on file.
+- No placement test is required, but transient students must submit the appropriate transient student registration form from their home college.
+Transient students attending private schools or schools outside of Florida must also have an updated Application for Admission on file.